-An employee should report any retaliation prohibited by this policy to his or her supervisor, any management team member or to the Chief Operating Officer.
-Employees can contact the Chief Operating Officer to report such incidents.
+An employee should report any retaliation prohibited by this policy to the Director of HR, their supervisor, any management team member or to the Chief Operating Officer.
 Any report of retaliatory conduct will be investigated in a thorough and objective manner.
 If a report of retaliation is substantiated, appropriate disciplinary action, up to and including termination of employment, will be taken.